 Limited Ultrasound Studies

-- At Seattle OB/GYN, we have bedside ultrasounds and can perform limited ultrasound studies in pregnancy.
+- At Seattle OB/GYN, we have bedside ultrasounds and can perform limited ultrasound studies in our office..

 - In low-risk pregnancies there are typically two ultrasounds performed.
 You can expect to receive an ultrasound at your first OB visit.